thudfactor/thudfactor/src/posts/2023/12/prefers-reduced-motion/index.md

 - turning off or replacing blinking items, spinning logos, or other interface nonsense
 - disabling auto-advancing carousels
-- turning autoplay _off_ on videos if reduced motion preferences are on.
+- turning auto-play _off_ on videos if reduced motion preferences are on.

 WCAG says it must be possible to “[pause, stop, or hide](https://www.w3.org/WAI/WCAG21/Understanding/pause-stop-hide.html)” any animation on a page that’s not crucial to the page’s operation.
 This is such an important consideration it’s a requirement of passing WCAG level A, so it’s baseline accessibility.